-The Pomsky's history is as short as its legs.
-It has yet to be recognised by any official breed organisation, although the Pomsky Club of America regularly campaigns for its inclusion.
+Pomskies have yet to be recognised by any official breed organisation, although the Pomsky Club of America regularly campaigns for its inclusion.

 Good question!
 Huskies are three times the size of a Pomeranian.
 This would obviously make natural breeding very difficult, and also dangerous.
 Therefore, Pomskies are bred by artificial insemination.
 This is a very expensive and time-consuming process, and breeders are quick to pass the cost onto potential owners.
 Be prepared to pay somewhere between £800-£2000.
 Prized Pomsky puppies can fetch as much as £5,000.
 Popular breeds and designer dog breeds can give rise to many unscrupulous breeders, so before buying a puppy, make sure you're working with a reputable breeder.

 Take a big dog, mix in some little dog DNA, and you’ll end up with a small to mid-sized pooch like the Pomsky.
 Even when fully grown, a Pomsky is unlikely to weigh more than 30 pounds.